 For 250 years, Japan existed in quiet and peace under the Tokugawa Shoguns (1603-1853).
 The famed samurai warriors were reduced to working as bureaucrats and writing wistful poetry, because there were no wars to fight.
 The only foreigners allowed in Japan were a handful of Chinese and Dutch traders, who were confined to an island in Nagasaki Bay.

-In 1853, however, this peace was shattered when a squadron of American steam-ships under Commodore Matthew Perry showed up in Edo Bay (now Tokyo Bay) and demanded the right to trade and refuel in Japan.
+In 1853, however, this peace was shattered when a squadron of American steam-powered warships under Commodore Matthew Perry showed up in Edo Bay (now Tokyo Bay) and demanded the right to refuel in Japan.

 Just like China, Japan had to allow foreigners in, sign unequal treaties with them, and allow them extraterritorial rights on Japanese soil.
 Also like China, this development sparked anti-foreign and nationalist feelings in the Japanese people, and caused the government to fall.
 However, unlike China, the leaders of Japan took this opportunity to thoroughly reform their country.
 They quickly turned it from an imperial victim to an aggressive imperial power in its own right.

 With China's recent Opium War humiliation as a warning, the Japanese started with a complete overhaul of their government and social system.
 Paradoxically, this modernization drive centered around the Meiji Emperor, from an imperial family that had ruled the country for 2,500 years.
 For centuries, however, the emperors had been figureheads, while the shoguns wielded actual power.